Marvelous Mercury in Space by Lindsay

 have 59 moons!
 Saturn is known for its stunning rings which

-are made from ice, dust, and roc
+are made from ice, dust, and rocks that orbit the planet.

-labeled A through F. Winds on Saturn
+Saturn's rings are labeled A through F. Winds on Saturn

 accelerate up to a non-stop 1,100 miles per hour.
 All in